Tecovirimat

-Tecovirimat, sold under the brand name Tpoxx among others, is an antiviral medication with activity against orthopoxviruses such as smallpox and monkeypox.
-In 2018 it became the first antipoxviral drug approved in the United States.
+Tecovirimat, sold under the brand name Tpoxx among others, is an antiviral medication with activity against orthopoxviruses such as smallpox and mpox.
+In 2018 it was the first antipoxviral drug approved in the United States.

-The drug works by blocking cellular transmission of the virus, thus preventing the disease.
-It is an inhibitor of the orthopoxvirus VP37 envelope wrapping protein.
+The drug works by blocking cellular transmission of orthopoxviruses, thus preventing disease.

-Tecovirimat has been effective in laboratory testing; it has been shown to protect animals from monkeypox and rabbitpox and causes no serious side effects in humans.
+Tecovirimat has been effective in laboratory testing; it has been shown to protect animals from mpox and rabbitpox and causes no serious side effects in humans.
 Tecovirimat was first used for treatment in December 2018, after a laboratory-acquired vaccinia virus infection.

-Two million doses of tecovirimat are stockpiled in the US Strategic National Stockpile should an orthopoxvirus-based bioterror attack occur.
+As of 2014 two million doses of tecovirimat were stockpiled in the US Strategic National Stockpile should an orthopoxvirus-based bioterror attack occur.
 The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 In the United States, tecovirimat is indicated for the treatment of human smallpox disease.

-In the European Union it is indicated for the treatment of smallpox, monkeypox, and cowpox.
+In the European Union it is indicated for the treatment of smallpox, mpox, and cowpox.

+Tecovirimat can be taken by mouth and should be taken with a fatty meal.
+While tecovirimat did not show efficacy against mpox in monotherapy in clinical setting, in vitro assays showed strong inhibition of both vaccinia and mpox in combination therapies.

 Mechanism of action

-Tecovirimat inhibits the function of a major envelope protein required for the production of extracellular virus.
+Tecovirimat inhibits the function of orthopoxvirus VP37 envelope wrapping protein, a major envelope protein required for the production of extracellular virus.
+Tecovirimat acts as a molecular glue that promotes the dimerization of VP37.
 The drug prevents the virus from leaving an infected cell, hindering the spread of the virus within the body.